 Follow the CDC Guideline: Using Personal Protective Equipment (PPE)

 With the uncertainty around the virus, patients are grateful for practices that prioritize safety.
-Be sure to let them know what you are doing to protect them and your staff.
+Therefore, be sure to let them know what you are doing to protect them and your staff.
 Finally, remember that reopening your medical practice during COVID-19 will take some time, and will require flexibility and cooperation from all parties involved.
-Frequently communicate to make sure everyone knows what is going to happen and has time to adjust to this new setting.
+That is to say, frequently communicate to make sure everyone knows what is going to happen and has time to adjust to this new setting.

 Centers for Disease Control and Prevention (CDC): Coronavirus (COVID-19) Guidelines